jasnow/railroader-site/source/_posts/2011-11-21-brakeman-0-dot-9-2-released.markdown

 ### Rails 3 Configuration Parsing

-There was an issue that would cause Brakeman to crash on certain configurations.
+There was an issue that would cause Railroader to crash on certain configurations.
 This has been fixed.

 ### Look for t()